SAPORITO LAB

 Ashley Burris

-Ashley is a sophomore chemistry major at JCU and joined the lab in Fall 2024.
-She will be working with graduate student Erica Berent to study maternal alkaloid provisioning in the poison frog Oophaga pumilio from Panama.
+Ashley is a junior chemistry major at JCU and joined the lab in Fall 2024.
+She has been working with graduate student Erica Berent to study maternal alkaloid provisioning in the poison frog Oophaga pumilio from Panama.

-Max is a sophomore biology major at JCU and joined the lab in Spring 2025.
-He recently received a Debra Pawl Summer Undergraduate Research Fellowship (SURF) and will be traveling to Costa Rica in Summer 2025 to study the physiological effects of alkaloid sequestration in the green and black poison frog, Dendrobates auratus.
+Max is a junior biology major at JCU and joined the lab in Spring 2025.
+He received a Debra Pawl Summer Undergraduate Research Fellowship (SURF) and travelled to Costa Rica in Summer 2025 to study alkaloid defenses and color in the green and black poison frog, Dendrobates auratus.

 Visiting Researchers